Afnan-Elsebaiy/Demo.Project/README.md

  -Entity
     -Department.cs :

-Web (UI)
+Web (UI) <br>
- -Controllers: Contains the controllers for handling HTTP requests.
+ -Controllers: Contains the controllers for handling HTTP requests. <br>
- -Views: Frontend views (if applicable).
+ -Views: UI/UX using bootstrap. <br>
-Program.cs: Configures services and the request processing pipeline.
+Program.cs: Configures services and the request processing pipeline. <br>
 CRUD Operations
 The CRUD operations are implemented in the Controllers folder.
 You'll find methods for creating, reading, updating, and deleting data.

-Technologies Used
+## Technologies Used
-•	.NET Core
+•	.NET Core . <br>
-•	Entity Framework Core
+•	Entity Framework Core. <br>
-•	ASP.NET Core
+•	ASP.NET Core. <br>

-Dependencies
+## Dependencies
-•	Microsoft.EntityFrameworkCore
+•	Microsoft.EntityFrameworkCore <br>
-•	Microsoft.AspNetCore.Mvc
+•	Microsoft.AspNetCore.Mvc <br>

-Contributing
+##vContributing
 If you'd like to contribute to this project, please follow these steps:

-Fork the repository.
+## Fork the repository.
-Create a new branch for your feature: git checkout -b feature/new-feature.
+Create a new branch for your feature: git checkout -b feature/new-feature.<br>
-Commit your changes: git commit -m "Add new feature".
+Commit your changes: git commit -m "Add new feature".<br>
-Push to your branch: git push origin feature/new-feature.
+Push to your branch: git push origin feature/new-feature.<br>
-Open a pull request.
+Open a pull request.<br>